CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 - Commercetools API Keys can be created from within the Commercetools Merchant Center.
-See [Key Creation](Key-Creation.md) for more details.
+See [Key Creation](Key-Creation.md) for more details
 - The Cybersource integration supports Card Tokenization and Payment processing.
 For more detail about how to setup these see [Key Creation](Key-Creation.md) for more details.
   - Card Tokenization & Payment Process: REST Shared Secret

-## 2\.
-Extend Commercetools
+## 2. Extend Commercetools

 Commercetools needs to be extended to support the interactions between Commercetools and Cybersource.
 The customizations are as follows: